savebe/savebe.github.io/_projects/upper-limb-rehabilitation-exoskeleton.md

 ## Mechanical concept

 The exoskeleton was designed around the elbow joint and uses a compact **capstan-drive mechanism** to support the arm.

-A two-stage timing belt transmission increases the available torque while keeping the actuator close to the joint.
-Adjustable rail components allow the structure to adapt to different arm lengths and make the device easier to disassemble for storage.
+A two-stage timing belt transmission increases the available torque while keeping the actuator close to the joint, while adjustable rail components allow the structure to adapt to different arm lengths and make the device easier to disassemble for storage.

 ### Key features